Bald Eagle Restoration In New York, 1976 To 1989

 Remote video observation of New York's only surviving bald eagle pair showed that the birds were carrying out all the functions of nesting, but their eggs broke before they could hatch.
 Since it appeared that this pair would be good parents, DEC bald eagle program personnel devised a plan to give them a chance.

 Within two weeks of the birds settling into incubation, a biologist climbed to the nest, removed any egg present and inserted a plaster dummy egg.
-The adult birds incubated the artificial egg as their own for the next two to four weeks, while project personnel obtained a bald eagle chick from a captive breeding facility, brought it to New York and "transplanted" it into the nest.
+The adult birds incubated the artificial egg as their own for the next two to four weeks.
+Meanwhile, project personnel obtained a bald eagle chick from a captive breeding facility, brought it to New York and "transplanted" it into the nest.
 For three years, this pair accepted, cared for and fledged captive-bred chicks.

 After the male of the original pair died, the female mated with a hacked bird.
 They returned to the nest site and fostered five more chicks in subsequent years.
 Since then, hacked eagles have occupied the nest, continuing use of the territory for breeding.